Rajasekhar4314/Angular-base-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.

+## Install Nodejs

+## Install Specific angular cli

+## Create a new Angular app

+ng new

+## start server

+npm run or ng serve

+## ERROR: ReadableStreamBYOBRequest: typeof globalThis extends { onmessage: any; ReadableStreamBYOBRequest: infer T

+- update the Typescript version to 4.8 to resolve if you get the above error

+npm i typescript@4.8

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.